elnebuloso/vagrant-devbox-php/README.md

 * VirtualBox 5.0.10
 * Vagrant 1.7.4

-## provisioning
+## configuration and provisioning

+* copy box.yml.tpl as box.yml
-* this box is provisioned through ansible
+* the box.yml file is used by vagrant itself and ansible
-* all configuration settings can be changed in ansible/vars/all.yml
+* edit the settings in box.yml to your needs

 ## connecting over ssh